 First and foremost, I think that it’s a good, mixed media abstract (figural?) picture.
 Secondly, it’s very representative of the mid-century modern period it almost certainly dates from, specifically the 1960s or 1970s judging by the style.
 But thirdly, and perhaps most importantly, it appears to have been painted by an Iranian (or Persian) female artist.
 And that’s really interesting to me.

-If it was painted in the mid-late 1970s, Iran back then was a very different country to what it is now.
+If it was painted in the mid-late 1970s, and if it was painted in Iran, the country back then was a very different country to what it is now.
 Under the Shah, the country was cosmopolitan, metropolitan, international, modern – and also highly corrupt, unbalanced, and deeply in recession.
 As a dear friend who lived there in the 1970s put it, it was also “party city” – if you had money and connections.
 But the point is, before the Islamic Revolution of 1979, a woman would have had the freedom and ability to paint a modern abstract.
 After the fall of the Shah, a woman’s life became very, very different in the new Islamic republic during the 1980s and ’90s.
 And everything about the picture indicates it was certainly painted earlier than the 1990s.